The Children’s Council

 Peer Mediation

-Peer mediation is the voluntary, peaceful resolution of disputes and conflicts where one or more peers who are not involved act as Mediators.
+Our peer mediation program, Peers Making Peace, provides students with the voluntary, peaceful resolution of disputes and conflicts where one or more peers who are not involved act as Mediators.
+The conflict resolution skills taught in this program

 Types of Conflicts that can be Mediated: